s0md3v/sd-webui-roop/README.md

 ### There are multiple faces in result
 Select the face numbers you wish to swap using the "Comma separated face number(s)" option.

-### The result is totally black
+### The face didn't get swapped
+Did you click "Enable"?

-This means roop detected that your image is NSFW.
+If you did and your console doesn't show any errors, it means roop detected that your image is either NSFW or wasn't able to detect a face at all.

 ### Img2Img